gistya/scripts/docs/fix/wildlife.rst

     Remove wildlife that has been stuck for at least a week.
 The command must be run periodically with this option so it can discover newly stuck wildlife and remove wildlife when timeouts expire.
+``fix/wildlife ignore``
+    Disconnect the selected unit from its wildlife population so it doesn't block new wildlife from entering the map, but keep the unit on the map.
+    This unit will not be touched by future invocations of this tool.

 Options
 -------